-The first scenario assigns all of the potential land use area to be converted for new development, whereas the second, third, and four consider particular area for conservation.
-Table and figures below describe differentiation of each scenario.
+The first scenario assigns all of the potential land use area (in the non HCS Strata category in Table 47) to be converted for new development, whereas the second, third, and four consider particular areas for conservation.
+Table and figures below describe differentiation of each new development scenario for BMS.